Michigan, Arizona among 5 states holding primaries Tuesday

 Farmer and lawyer Tiffany Shedd, who lost to O'Halleran in 2018, will battle attorney Nolan Reidhead as Republicans seek to flip the historically Democratic district.

-Republican Sen. Martha McSally, who was appointed to fill John McCain's seat after he died in 2018, faces a Republican challenge from entrepreneur Daniel McCarthy in the special contest to fill the seat.
+Republican Sen. Martha McSally, who was appointed to fill John McCain's seat after he died in 2018, won a Republican challenge from entrepreneur Daniel McCarthy in the special contest to fill the seat.

-Astronaut Mark Kelly is on the ballot for the Democratic nomination in the Senate.
+Astronaut Mark Kelly easily won the Democratic nomination in the Senate and will face McSally in the general election.

 Washington

-Gov. Jay Inslee faces a wide field of challengers but is expected to triumph over fellow Democrats Cairo D'Almeida, Gene Hart, Don Rivers and Omari Tahir Garrett, while the primary Republican challengers include Loren Culp, Tim Eyman and Joshua Freed.
+Gov. Jay Inslee faced a wide field of challengers but advanced over fellow Democrats Cairo D'Almeida, Gene Hart, Don Rivers and Omari Tahir Garrett, and primary Republican challengers including Loren Culp, Tim Eyman and Joshua Freed.

 Republican Rep. Jaimy Herrera Beutler is projected to face off in a rematch of the 2018 race against college professor Carolyn Long in the 3rd District after winning their last battle by five points.